limianwang/osmos-lite/README.md

 - **Stay out of the way.** Osmos is intuitive and largely transparent to developers, and, most of all, doesn't attempt to be “smarter” than its human masters.
 It can also be easily mocked away for testing without having to write specialized code.

-- **Fail early, and fail loudly.** In debug mode, Osmos uses [Direct Proxies](http://wiki.ecmascript.org/doku.php?id=harmony:direct_proxies) to trap access to a document; if attempts are made to read or write non-existent fields, an error is immediately thrown to help you and pinpoint common mistakes before they end up in production.

 - **Don't replace developer knowledge.** Osmos is designed to be a generic ODM that will work well with just about any data store that supports CRUD operations.
 However, it is _not_ meant to be an abstraction layer; instead, it assumes that developers know best, and provides only a simple interface that can be easily extended through plugins.

 ## Installation